General Motors

 E05

-Charger shows E05 during charging or at start; charging stops or never begins.
+The charger displays E05 during charging or at startup; charging stops or never begins.

 Overcurrent / Output Overload Fault